Here to Support Small Businesses

 *Flatwater Bank has prepared this information with the most current information we have received.
 There has been an evolution in details as programs are being finalized.
 This is the most current information we have available.
 Refer to the treasury.gov and SBA.gov websites for additional details.
-We are committed to keep you updated as we receive additional information.
-Information updated as of 5/4/2020
+We are committed to keeping you updated as we receive additional information.
+Information updated as of 5/6/2021.

-- The SBA is currently accepting new EIDL applications on a limited basis only to provide relief to U.S. agricultural businesses.
+- The SBA is currently accepting new EIDL applications for U.S. businesses and agriculture producers.

-- Maximum Loan Amount = $2 million based on economic injury as determined by SBA
+- Maximum Loan Amount = $500,000 based on economic injury as determined by SBA

 - Does it include loan forgiveness/grant?
 SBA may provide up to $10,000 in emergency grants to EIDL applicants that need it.
 Applicants do not need to repay the grants even if the loan is denied.